dvidelabs/flatcc/README.md

 consistent with Googles flatc version and a minor schema namespace inconsistency has been resolved as a result.
 Explicit references to portable headers have been moved out of generated source. extern "C" C++ guards added around generated headers.
+0.5.1 also cleaned up the low-level union interface so the terms { type, value } are used consistently over { type, member } and { types, members }.

 Release 0.5.0 aims to reach feature parity with C++ FlatBuffers as of end 2017.
 These new features are union vectors and mixed type unions